thevoid12/braincells/docker/docker.md

 - You are combining multiple Docker Compose files (DEV_COMPOSE_FILE and DEBUG_COMPOSE_FILE) into a single configuration using override behavior.
 - If both files define a service with the same name (e.g., golang), the configuration from the second file (DEBUG_COMPOSE_FILE) will override if the same command exists or merge into the first.
 - second compose will override which is already there and the not common ones are retained from first file
+services:
+  db:
+    container_name: brainwars_pgsql
+  golang:
+    dsfhsdkfhksdjh
+db = service name (this becomes the Docker DNS hostname that other services in the network to use) brainwars_pgsql = actual container name (visible via docker ps, for humans)
+- When your golang service starts, Docker Compose:
+  - Connects both containers (golang and db) to the same default network.
+  -Sets up internal DNS so that db resolves to the IP
+# your conatiners are in a private neighborhood while using docker compose
+- When you're using Docker Compose:
+  - Each service (like db or golang) is like a house in a private neighborhood (Docker network).
+  - Inside that neighborhood, you don't refer to houses by their fancy house names (container names) — you refer to them by their service names.
 ### tips and tricks
 - for dev environment bind mount the source file into the container so that any change in source code will immideately be displayed (hot reloading)
 - have 2 docker compose file , one for production and one for dev. build the image such a way that the dockerFile should solve both dev and prod
+- All relative paths in docker-compose.yml are relative to the location of the docker-compose.yml file itself.
+- named volume are not deleted when you do docker compose command. we need to explicitly remove the volume.
+-
 ##  Commands:
 1. run an container (which includes pulling the image if not exists)
 ```bash